PressCrew/buddypress-links/readme.txt

 * Create and manage links from their profile
 * Assign links to a category
 * Control the visibility of their links (public, friends only, and hidden)
-* Share other member's links on their profile
-* Share any link with a group they are a member of
 * Upload an image "avatar" to show with a link
 * Auto embed rich media from URLs (YouTube, Flickr, and metacafe are supported)
 * Automatic thumbnail picker available as of 0.2.1